mv-2112/canonical-openstack-docs/how-to/install/maas-install.rst

 ``192.168.122.0/24``.
 This is for OpenStack internal purposes (“private networking”) and should suffice for most clouds.

-These questions are explained in more detail on the `Interactive configuration prompts </t/36230>`__ page in the reference section.
+These questions are explained in more detail on the :doc:`Interactive configuration prompts </reference/interactive-configuration-prompts>` page in the reference section.

 Launch a VM
 -----------